How to Plan for Safe Horse Stalls?

 Also, remember if a horse can reach something, the chances are it will pull it into the stall and step on it.
 You are responsible for your horse's actions.
 Make sure there is nothing within reach for it to grab, including things you may not think of, like a light switch or door latch.
 It's always a good idea to have a halter and lead rope on each stall – just make sure it is out of reach of your horse but easily accessible to you.

-Continue your inspection to the top of the stalls walls.
+Continue your inspection to the top of the walls of the stall.
 If your horse is tall enough to see over the wall, consider covering the tops of the walls with metal edgings.
 If possible, make walls tall enough so that neighboring horses can't bite each other, but still allow for proper ventilation.
 Horses with a lot of pent-up energy may rear up in their stalls and taller walls will help prevent them from getting hung up on the walls.

 Of course, the best way to treat and prevent bad habits and to alleviate boredom in general, is by providing the horse with adequate turnout time.
 If a large area is not available, even some time outside in a round pen will allow your horse to release some energy.
 If turnout is not always possible, give the horse a toy as a safer distraction.
 You can make an inexpensive DIY horse toy by tying a couple of milk jugs together with twine and hanging it from the ceiling.
 There are also many commercial toys on the market designed for the stabled horse.